donejs/donejs/docs/guide.md

 - [Testee](https://github.com/bitovi/testee) - JavaScript Test runner
 - [DocumentJS](http://documentjs.com) - Documentation

-### Development mode
+### Turn on development mode

-DoneJS comes with its own development server which hosts your development files and automatically [renders the application on the server](Features.html#section=section_ServerSideRendered).
-Development mode enables [hot module swapping](Features.html#section=section_HotModuleSwapping) which automatically reloads files in the browser and on the server as they change.
+DoneJS comes with its own development server, which hosts your development files and automatically [renders the application on the server](Features.html#section=section_ServerSideRendered).
+Development mode enables [hot module swapping](Features.html#section=section_HotModuleSwapping), which automatically reloads files in the browser and on the server as they change.

 To start it let's go into the `donejs-chat` application directory:

 ```
 cd donejs-chat